 Domestic Violence Advocacy

+The Services for Survivors of Domestic Violence program is part of our Advocacy & Prevention Department that includes our Services for Survivors of Domestic Violence and Services for Children & Youth programs.
 The mission of the Services for Survivors of Domestic Violence Department is to break the cycle of violence through safety, healing, individual empowerment and social change.
 We believe that peace begins at home.

 Post-Traumatic Stress Disorder

 We all have strengths, what are yours?

 We provide all of our support services in English & Spanish